Skip to yearly menu bar Skip to main content

 Abstract:

-Deep Brain Stimulation (DBS) can treat neurological conditions such as Parkinson’s disease and post-stroke motor deficits by influencing abnormal neural activity.
-Because of patient heterogeneity, each patient requires a unique DBS control policy to achieve optimal neural responses.
-Model-free reinforcement learning (MFRL) holds promise in learning effective policies for a variety of control tasks similar to DBS.
-However, MFRL's limitation lies in its need for numerous environment interactions, making it impractical for domains like DBS in which interactions with the patient (i.e., brain stimulations) are costly.
-In this work we introduce Coprocessor Actor Critic (CoPAC), a novel, model-based reinforcement learning (MBRL) approach for learning neural coprocessor policies for DBS.
-Our key insight is that coprocessor policy learning is a combination of learning how to act optimally in the world and learning how to induce optimal actions through stimulation of the injured brain.
-We leverage a physiologically and neurologically realistic model of a stroke patient to learn the former in simulation, enabling us to minimize online interaction while learning the latter.
-We show that our approach surpasses the limitations of traditional MFRL methods in terms of sample efficiency and task success and outperforms baseline MBRL approaches in a neurologically realistic model of an injured brain.
-This work establishes a foundation for improving the understanding and efficacy of RL solutions for DBS.
+Adaptive brain stimulation can treat neurological conditions such as Parkinson’s disease and post-stroke motor deficits by influencing abnormal neural activity.
+Because of patient heterogeneity, each patient requires a unique stimulation policy to achieve optimal neural responses.
+Model-free reinforcement learning (MFRL) holds promise in learning effective policies for a variety of similar control tasks, but is limited in domains like brain stimulation by a need for numerous costly environment interactions.
+In this work we introduce Coprocessor Actor Critic, a novel, model-based reinforcement learning (MBRL) approach for learning neural coprocessor policies for brain stimulation.
+Our key insight is that coprocessor policy learning is a combination of learning how to act optimally in the world and learning how to induce optimal actions in the world through stimulation of an injured brain.
+We show that our approach overcomes the limitations of traditional MFRL methods in terms of sample efficiency and task success and outperforms baseline MBRL approaches in a neurologically realistic model of an injured brain.

 Live content is unavailable.
 Log in and register to view live content